BitcoinL2-Labs/bitcoinl2-labs.github.io/_posts/2024-06-04-orange-hats.md

 - Setzeus from the Clarity Working Group is already onboarding Whitehats suggested and vetted by builders, they will go through a real-world training exercise by performing audits on notable apps in the ecosystem that will serve as a baseline for their learning.
 - Partnership conversations to integrate security-focused tools and services with Stacks/Clarity are underway.
-- Get in touch with Setzeus [via the Clarity WG](https://events.stacks.co/event/pq21906311) if you’d like to offer feedback or be involved with these efforts.
+- Get in touch with Setzeus [via the Clarity WG](https://events.stacks.co/event/pq21906311) if you’d like to offer feedback, or be involved with these efforts.